emvaized/open-in-popup-window-extension/README.md

 - <kbd>Alt</kbd> + <kbd>F4</kbd>
 - <kbd>Ctrl</kbd> + <kbd>W</kbd>
 - <kbd>Escape</kbd> key (if enabled in extension settings)

+#### What keyboard hotkeys are available?
+This extension exposes 3 keyboard hotkeys.

+- Open popup window in the main window
+- Open the currently opened page in a popup window
+- Search the selected text in a popup window.
+Opens empty search page if no text is selected

+You can change these hotkeys the following ways:
+- In Chromium-based browsers (Chrome, Edge, Vivaldi, Brave etc), navigate to `chrome://extensions/shortcuts` and scroll down to *Open in Popup Window*
+- In Firefox, navigate to `about:addons`, click cogwheel icon in top right corner and select "Manage Extension Shortcuts" ([instruction](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox))

 #### How to open page from the popup in the main window?
 You can do it in 2 ways: